Keystone Luncheon

 KEYSTONE AWARD RECIPIENT

-The 2022 Keystone Award will be presented to Kristen Stohs.
+The 2022 Keystone Award was presented to Kristen Stohs.

 Kristen has served seniors for over a decade.
 She is a former member of the Seniors Foundation, and while on the board, she helped form the Keystone Award and luncheons.